Nanoonga/chtml-masonry/README.md

 ## Computed HTML

-Computed HTML uses the innerHTML function to parse and render an arbitrarily complex layout within the nodes of a minimal DOM.
-The tags describing the layout are assembled with element attributes compiled inline.
+Computed HTML uses the innerHTML function to insert and render an arbitrarily complex layout within the nodes of a minimal DOM.
+The tags describing the layout are assembled with necessary element attributes compiled inline.

-Attributes may be drawn from cookies, variables, hardcoded data, XMLHttp requests, or the environment the code is executing in (such as the current display geometry).
+Attributes may be drawn from cookies, variables, hardcoded data, XMLHttp requests, or the environment the code is executing in (such as the display geometry).

 **Computed HTML is _fast_**.
-Sub-second TTIs are typical regardless of page complexity, because the browser's HTML interpreter is optimized for rendering DOMs from strings of layout tags.
+Sub-second TTIs are typical regardless of page complexity, because the browser's HTML interpreter is optimized for rendering DOMs from a stream of layout tags.

-Scripts are usually far more compact than the layouts they describe, and may be cached like any other static asset.
-This eliminates the need to send anything but the delta to the client, reducing bandwidth consumption 98% or more.
+Scripts are usually more compact than the layouts they describe, and may be cached like any other static asset.
+This eliminates the need to send anything but the delta to the client, reducing bandwidth consumption by orders of magnitude.

 ```